Thames and town combine to clinch Henley's holiday credentials.

 The river sets the stage for a series of high profile events.
 Henley Royal Regatta kicks off the calendar with five days of top-notch rowing and hospitality in early July.
 The Henley Festival of Music and Arts and the Henley Fringe Festival of theatre, drama and comedy then follow the Regatta in July.
 The Festival of Music and Arts attracts some of the world's most famous entertainers to perform on a floating stage in front of a dinner-jacketed audience, with food, fireworks, art and sculpture all part of the festivities.
 Held in September, Henley’s Literary Festival makes the most of the Thames with on-the-move River Readings of poetry and prose.

-Henley's historic centre, with its church, town hall and market square, is just a few strides away from the river frontage.
-Download 10 Brilliant things to do in Henley for ideas of what to do and see first, with sights ranging from George Harrison's former residence to Dusty Springfield's grave.
-Shopping information is included.
-In addition, call in to Lovibonds Brewery shop at the rear of 19-21 Market Place to sample and buy local craft beers and cross Henley Bridge to buy rowing memorabilia in the Pink Hippo Shop in the Leander Rowing Club, the training ground of Sir Steve Redgrave, Sir Matthew Pinsent and other Olympic heroes.
+Henley's historic centre, with its church, town hall and market square, is just a few strides away from the river frontage, George Harrison's former residence to Dusty Springfield's grave, and stop in at Lovibonds Brewery shop at the rear of 19-21 Market Place to sample and buy local craft beers.
+Just over Henley Bridge is the Pink Hippo Shop in the Leander Rowing Club, the training ground of Sir Steve Redgrave, Sir Matthew Pinsent and many other Olympic heroes.

 What to see in Henley